James Frey: Appearance on The Oprah Winfrey Show

-On January 26, 2006, as more accusations against the book continued to surface, Winfrey invited Frey onto The Oprah Winfrey Show.
+On January 26, 2006, as more accusations against the book were made, Winfrey invited Frey onto The Oprah Winfrey Show.
 She wanted to hear from him directly whether he had lied to her or "simply" embellished minor details, as he had told Larry King.
-Frey admitted to several of the allegations against him.
-He acknowledged that The Smoking Gun had been accurate when the website reported that Frey only spent a few hours in jail rather than the 87 days Frey claimed in his memoirs.
+Frey admitted that several of the allegations against him were true.
+He acknowledged that The Smoking Gun was accurate when the website reported that Frey only spent a few hours in jail rather than the 87 days Frey claimed in his memoirs.

-Winfrey then brought out Frey's publisher Nan Talese to defend her decision to classify the book as a memoir.
-Talese admitted that she had done nothing to check the book's veracity, despite the fact that her representatives had assured Winfrey's staff that the book was indeed non-fiction and described it as "brutally honest" in a press release.

-Several columnists weighed in on the controversy, including David Carr of the New York Times, New York Times columnist Maureen Dowd, Larry King, and the Washington Posts Richard Cohen.
+Winfrey then brought out Nan Talese, Frey's publisher, to defend Talese's decision to classify the book as a memoir.
+Talese said that she had done nothing to check the book's veracity, despite the fact that her representatives had assured Winfrey's staff that the book was indeed non-fiction and said that it was "brutally honest" in a press release.
+Several columnists weighed in on the controversy including David Carr of the New York Times, New York Times columnist Maureen Dowd, Larry King, and the Washington Posts Richard Cohen.